KIMO-group/oiio/README.md

 ```

 #### recipient
-You wallet address, required parametr
+Your wallet address, required parameter

 #### selector
-You button selector, default .js-oiio-pay-button
+Your button selector, default .js-oiio-pay-button

 #### endpoit
-You endpoit url, if you need get success payment data, default ''
+Your endpoint url, if you need get success payment data, default ''
-If you specify enpdoint url, then upon a successful transaction, data in the format is transmitted to the url you specified
+If you have added an endpoint url, the data will be sent there in the following form:
 ```json
 {
   "blockchain_response": {